 Just some of the top installment loan providers we compare

-- Verifiable income.
-This doesn’t mean you need to be employed.
-Some lenders accept alimony and pension as income.
+- Have verifiable income.
+This doesn’t mean you need to be employed, to many require you to have at least a part-time job.
+Some lenders accept Social Security, alimony and pension as income.

-- An active checking account.
+- Have an active checking account.
 If you don’t have a checking account, you can sometimes get a cash installment loan from a brick-and-mortar storefront.

-- Government-issued identification.
+- Present government-issued ID.
 Lenders might ask to see your driver’s license to verify that you meet the age requirements.

 Applicants with good to excellent credit scores are more likely to get a good deal on online installment loans.
 That’s because many lenders use underwriting software that rely heavily on your credit history when determining your eligibility.